Auntie Heroine

 Auntie Heroine is the stage name of Stephen Ramberg, a drag performer from Rockford, Illinois who is best known for being the runner-up on season 6 of The Boulet Brothers' Dragula.

 Personal life

 Ramberg grew up in Rockford, Illinois and attended Illinois State University in Normal, Illinois.
 Heroine is non-binary.
 They have worked with kids with disabilities at Rock Valley College.

 Career

 They started doing drag at age 23.
 In 2018, Heroine opened an all-ages venue called Auntie's Treasures.
-They also created the Haus of Heroine, which includes Angelíca Grace, Nena Dee, and Scylla Kone, who's also on season 6 of The Boulet Brothers' Dragula with Heroine.
+They also created the Haus of Heroine, which includes Angelíca Grace, Nena Dee, and Scylla, who's also on season 6 of The Boulet Brothers' Dragula with Heroine.